crawl/crawl/crawl-ref/docs/crawl_manual.rst

   mutated normally at all times.

 Demigods (Dg)
-  Demigods are mortals with some divine or angelic ancestry, however distant;
+  Demigods are mortals with some divine or angelic ancestry, however distant.
-  they can be created by a number of processes, including magical experiments and the time-honoured practise of interplanar miscegenation.

   Demigods look more or less like members of their mortal part's species, but have excellent attributes (Str, Int, Dex) and are extremely robust; they can also draw on great supplies of magical energy.
 On the downside, they advance